Non-Contradiction/convexjlr/README.md

 to install Julia <https://julialang.org/> on your computer, and then you can install `convexjlr` just like any other R packages.

-Note: `convexjlr` supports multiple ways to connect to `julia`, one way is through package `XRJulia` and the other way is to use package `JuliaCall`.
-The differences are as follows:
+Note: `convexjlr` used to support multiple ways to connect to `julia`, one way was through package `XRJulia` and the other way was to use package `JuliaCall`.
+The latter approach was more performant and thus the default approach.
+But due to the fact that `XRJulia` doesn’t support `julia` v0.7 and v1.0 yet, only `JuliaCall` backend is supported currently.

-  - `XRJulia` connects to `julia`, which is the default way for `convexjlr`, the advantage is the simplicity of the installation process, once you have a working R and working `julia`, it should be okay to use `convexjlr` in this way.

-  - `JuliaCall` embeds `julia` in R, the advantage is the performance, for example, if your convex problem involves large matrice or long vectors, you may wish to use `JuliaCall` backend for `convexjlr`;
-    the disadvantage is the installation process, since embedding `julia` needs compilations, on some types of machines the installation process may be more complicated than `XRJulia`.

 We hope you use `convexjlr` to solve your own problems.
 If you would like to share your experience on using `convexjlr` or have any questions